tigerabrodi/dns-resolver/README.md

 ## Masking

-Masking in the process of using a bitmask to isolate or alter specific bits in a byte or group of bytes.
+Masking is the process of using a bitmask to isolate or modify specific bits in a byte or group of bytes.

 1. **Bitmask**: